markpichler/database-reporting-tool/README.md

 # database-reporting-tool
-This project uses the PostgreSQL Python wrapper Psycopg to query the server log of a mock newspaper site in order to return information, in plain text, addressing the following prompts:
+This project uses the PostgreSQL Python wrapper, Psycopg, to query the server log of a mock newspaper site in order to return information, in plain text, addressing the following prompts:

 1. **What are the three most popular articles of all time?**
 2. **Who are the most popular article authors of all time?**